대수다양체

 Classification of Line Bundles

-Earlier we saw that a line bundle is determined by transition functions \(g_{ij} \in \mathcal{O}_X^\ast(U_i \cap U_j)\) (§Line Bundles and Vector Bundles, ⁋Proposition 2).
+Earlier we saw that a line bundle is determined by transition functions \(g_{ij} \in \mathcal{O}_X^\ast(U_i \cap U_j)\) (§Line Bundles and Vector Bundles, ⁋Proposition 2 (Cocycle condition)).
 Transition functions satisfy the cocycle condition \(g_{ij}g_{jk} = g_{ik}\), which corresponds exactly to the Čech 1-cocycle condition written in multiplicative notation.
-Also, isomorphism of line bundles corresponds to transition functions changing as \(g_{ij} \mapsto h_i g_{ij} h_j^{-1}\) via functions \(h_i \in \mathcal{O}_X^\ast(U_i)\) on each \(U_i\), which again matches the equivalence relation given by Čech 1-coboundaries.
-That is, the isomorphism class of a line bundle corresponds naturally to an element of \(\check{H}^1(X, \mathcal{O}_X^\ast)\).
+Also, an isomorphism of line bundles changes the transition function by \(g_{ij} \mapsto h_i g_{ij} h_j^{-1}\) via functions \(h_i \in \mathcal{O}_X^\ast(U_i)\) on each \(U_i\), which again matches the equivalence relation given by Čech 1-coboundaries.
+That is, the isomorphism class of a line bundle naturally corresponds to an element of \(\check{H}^1(X, \mathcal{O}_X^\ast)\).

-Organizing this observation rigorously, we obtain the following.
-The point to note here is that since \(\mathcal{O}_X^\ast\) is a sheaf of (abelian) groups with multiplicative structure, the coboundary relation in Čech cohomology is expressed multiplicatively rather than additively.
+Organizing this observation rigorously gives the following.
+Note that here \(\mathcal{O}_X^\ast\) is a sheaf of (abelian) groups with multiplicative structure, so in Čech cohomology the coboundary relation is expressed multiplicatively rather than additively.
 Specifically, a 1-coboundary is of the form \((g_{ij}) = (h_i \cdot h_j^{-1})\).

 Proposition 22 \(\check{H}^1(X, \mathcal{O}_X^\ast) \cong \Pic(X)\).